sansonpedro/AulaJS/README.md

 # AulaJS
-Destinado a aprendizagem de programador de sistemas do senai
+Destinado a aprendizagem de programador de sistemas do senai.